The Lewis Foundation

 Education: Support for educational institutions, particularly in the Aspen area:

-Civil Liberties and Social Justice: Continuing Peter B. Lewis's legacy of supporting organizations like the American Civil Liberties Union (ACLU), though specific recent grant amounts are not publicly disclosed.
+Civil Liberties and Social Justice: Continuing Peter B. Lewis's legacy of supporting organisations like the American Civil Liberties Union (ACLU), though specific recent grant amounts are not publicly disclosed.

 Community Development: Support for local and regional nonprofit infrastructure:

-Documentary and Media: The foundation has supported documentary production through organizations like Impact Partners, focusing on environmental issues and social justice topics.
+Documentary and Media: The foundation has supported documentary production through organisations like Impact Partners, focusing on environmental issues and social justice topics.

 Geographic Focus

-The foundation primarily supports organizations in Colorado, particularly the Aspen and Rocky Mountain region, with additional grants to organizations in major U.S. cities including Chicago, Los Angeles, New York, Salt Lake City, San Francisco, and Washington, D.C.
+The foundation primarily supports organisations in Colorado, particularly the Aspen and Rocky Mountain region, with additional grants to organisations in major U.S. cities including Chicago, Los Angeles, New York, Salt Lake City, San Francisco, and Washington, D.C.

 What They Don't Fund